-In addition to making it very easy for us to retrieve and display the data for a UITableView, the NSFetchedResultsController makes it relatively painless to handle changes in that data.
-If the values within one of our recipes changes (perhaps through iCloud, as discussed in Chapter 8, Using Core Data with iCloud, on page ?, or through an import), we want our UITableView to immediately reflect those changes.
+In addition to making it easy for us to retrieve and display the data for a UITableView, the NSFetchedResultsController makes it relatively painless to handle changes in that data.
+If the values within one of our recipes changes (perhaps through iCloud, as discussed in Chapter 9, Using Core Data with iCloud, on page ?, or through an import), we want our UITableView to immediately reflect those changes.
 In addition, if a recipe is removed or added, we want our UITableView to be accurate.
 To make sure these updates happen, we must add the delegate methods for the NSFetchedResultsControllerDelegate protocol.
-As mentioned, it's common for the UIViewController to also be the delegate for the NSFetchedResultsController.
-There are five methods in this protocol; let's take a look at each of them.
+It's common for the UIViewController to also be the delegate for the NSFetchedResultsController.
+There are five methods in this protocol; let's look at each of them.